-Most store bought coffee is a blend of various sources and may be months old.
-Even when sealed, roasted coffee is stale a month from the roasting date.
+Most store-bought coffee is a blend of various unknown strains and may be months old.
+Even when sealed, roasted coffee is stale after a month.
 Ground coffee is stale twenty minutes after grinding.
-The green beans, before roasting, are fresh for two to three years and sometimes even longer.
+The green beans, before roasting, are fresh for two years and sometimes even longer.

 Do yourself a favour.
-Buy freshly roasted high end single source coffee beans.
+Buy freshly roasted high-end, single-source beans.
 Do yourself another favour.
-Grind just enough coffee to make one pot of coffee immediately before making that pot of coffee.
-You will soon be spoiled and not want “ordinary” already stale coffee again.
+Grind just enough coffee beans for one pot of coffee immediately before brewing that pot of coffee.
+You will soon be spoiled and not want “ordinary” already-stale coffee again.

 Currently we are roasting coffee from four continents: Africa, North America, South America, and Asia.

 The Coffee Belt circling the globe between the Tropic of Cancer and the Tropic of Capricorn where all coffee is grown

 Coffee Gift Baskets: an assortment of 3 – 360 gram coffees from three continents.

 Papua New Guinea Kimel A is grown by the Indigenous Opais people.
 Grown above 4,000' it has hints of citrus, chocolate and cinnamon with a fig-like sweetness.

 Espresso Bold is our espresso blend.
 Espresso is not a kind of coffee bean: rather espresso is a coffee brewing method.
 Under high pressure hot water is forced through finely ground coffee in approximately 25 seconds to produce a shot of espresso.
 Our Espresso Bold combines Sumatra Mandheling with Costa Rica Tarrazu: the Sumatra contributes body and crema and the Costa Rica contributes brightness, bite, and flavour.
 Our blend is a dark roast.